-Eco-Gothic represents a modern branch of its parent genre; which began in the eighteenth century.
-With themes of mortality, horror and romance; these tales often took place in ‘exotic’ European settings, with nature playing an important, albeit secondary role.
+Eco-Gothic represents a modern branch of its parent genre, which began in the eighteenth century.
+With themes of mortality, horror and romance, these tales often took place in ‘exotic’ European settings, with nature playing an important, albeit secondary role.

-It often makes use of the Victorian and Edwardian eras; and has many things in common with Steampunk, with the exception that it focuses on magic rather than technology.
-It’s also more flexible when it comes to time periods and their cultural and social aspects; employing Gothic elements and even exploring alternative histories.
-To discover more, why not check out the very first Gaslamp book written by the author who first coined the term?
+It often makes use of the Victorian and Edwardian eras and has many things in common with Steampunk.
+The main exception is a focus on magic rather than technology.
+It’s also more flexible when it comes to time periods and their cultural and social aspects.
+It employs Gothic elements and even explores alternative histories.

 3. Amish Romance

 Extremely popular in the United States and beyond, it holds a mixed reception amongst the Amish community themselves, both in terms of content and the way in which their society and religious beliefs are presented.

 4. Feminist Science Fiction

-While it includes many similarities, it allows for the inclusion of fantastical or supernatural elements without being wholly accepting of them; making Fantastique something rather unique.
+While it includes many similarities, it allows for the inclusion of fantastical or supernatural elements without being wholly accepting of them, making Fantastique something rather unique.

-With origins dating as far back as the Middle Ages it shares some similarities with the Italian literary and cinematic genre Giallo; which favours the criminal and psychological.
+With origins dating as far back as the Middle Ages, it shares some similarities with the Italian literary and cinematic genre Giallo; which favours the criminal and psychological.